stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 bodies in the flooded streams would not be wholly beyond belief.
 Was it too presumptuous to suppose that both the old legends and the recent reports had this much of reality behind them?
-But even as I harboured these doubts I felt ashamed that so fantastic a piece of bizarrerie as Henry Akeley&rsquo;s wild letter had brought them up.
+But even as I harboured these doubts I felt ashamed that so fantastic a piece of bizarrerie as Henry Akeley's wild letter had brought them up.

-  In the end I answered Akeley&rsquo;s letter, adopting a tone of friendly interest and soliciting further particulars.
+  In the end I answered Akeley's letter, adopting a tone of friendly interest and soliciting further particulars.
 His reply came almost by return mail; and contained, true to promise, a number of kodak views of scenes and objects illustrating what he had to tell.
-Glancing at these pictures as I took them from the envelope, I felt a curious sense of fright and nearness to forbidden things; for in spite of the vagueness of most of them, they had a damnably suggestive power which was intensified by the fact of their being genuine photographs&mdash;actual optical links with what they portrayed, and the product of an impersonal transmitting process without prejudice, fallibility, or mendacity.
+Glancing at these pictures as I took them from the envelope, I felt a curious sense of fright and nearness to forbidden things; for in spite of the vagueness of most of them, they had a damnably suggestive power which was intensified by the fact of their being genuine photographs--actual optical links with what they portrayed, and the product of an impersonal transmitting process without prejudice, fallibility, or mendacity.

   The more I looked at them, the more I saw that my serious estimate of Akeley and his story had not been unjustified.
 Certainly, these pictures carried conclusive evidence of something in the Vermont hills which was at least vastly outside the radius of our common knowledge and belief.
-The worst thing of all was the footprint&mdash;a view taken where the sun shone on a mud patch somewhere in a deserted upland.
+The worst thing of all was the footprint--a view taken where the sun shone on a mud patch somewhere in a deserted upland.
 This was no cheaply counterfeited thing, I could see at a glance; for the sharply defined pebbles and grass-blades in the field of vision gave a clear index of scale and left no possibility of a tricky double exposure.
-I have called the thing a &ldquo;footprint&rdquo;, but &ldquo;claw-print&rdquo; would be a better term.
+I have called the thing a  "footprint ", but  "claw-print " would be a better term.
 Even now I can scarcely describe it save to say that it was hideously crab-like, and that there seemed to be some ambiguity about its direction.
-It was not a very deep or fresh print, but seemed to be about the size of an average man&rsquo;s foot.
-From a central pad, pairs of saw-toothed nippers projected in opposite directions&mdash;quite baffling as to function, if indeed the whole object were exclusively an organ of locomotion.
+It was not a very deep or fresh print, but seemed to be about the size of an average man's foot.
+From a central pad, pairs of saw-toothed nippers projected in opposite directions--quite baffling as to function, if indeed the whole object were exclusively an organ of locomotion.

-  Another photograph&mdash;evidently a time-exposure taken in deep shadow&mdash;was of the mouth of a woodland cave, with a boulder of rounded regularity choking the aperture.
+  Another photograph--evidently a time-exposure taken in deep shadow--was of the mouth of a woodland cave, with a boulder of rounded regularity choking the aperture.
 On the bare ground in front of it one could just discern a dense network of curious tracks, and when I studied the picture with a magnifier I felt uneasily sure that the tracks were like